rubyworks/rulebow/README.md

 one does not reference a defined state.
 Instead it create a *file state* implicitly by passing a string argument to `rule`.
 A file state has a very simple and very useful definition.
-It returns `true` whenever a matching file has changed from one execution of `ergo` to the next.
+It returns `true` whenever a matching file has changed from one execution of `fire` to the next.
-In other words, per this example, whenever a Ruby file in the `lib` directory changes, Ergo is going to run the units tests in the `test` directory.
+In other words, per this example, whenever a Ruby file in the `lib` directory changes, Fire is going to run the units tests in the `test` directory.

 Okay, so now we have a example rules script and have a basic grasp of how it works.
-And we know we can run the rules simple by invoking the `ergo` command on command line.
-But if we want to have ergo run automatically periodically, we can pass it the number of seconds to wait between runs via the `-a/--auto` option.
+And we know we can run the rules simple by invoking the `fire` command on command line.
+But if we want to have fire run automatically periodically, we can pass it the number of seconds to wait between runs via the `-a/--auto` option.

-    $ ergo -a 180
+    $ fire -a 180

 See it pays to read all the way to the end ;)

 ## Contributing

-The Ergo [repository](http://github.com/rubyworks/ergo) is hosted on GitHub.
+The Fire [repository](http://github.com/rubyworks/fire) is hosted on GitHub.
 If you would like to contribute to the project (and we would be over joyed if you did!) the rules of engagements are very simple.